phillip-kruger/phillip-kruger.github.io/_posts/2019-04-25-when_using_jaxb.md

 (Also see the example code [here](https://github.com/phillip-kruger/jaxb-lib/blob/master/jaxb-batch-example/src/main/java/com/github/phillipkruger/jaxblib/example/util/GoodJAXBUtil.java))

-So let look at what difference that makes.
+So lets look at what difference that makes.

 ### Batch Example.

-If we convert 10000 objects to and from XML in a loop (one at a time) this is the results:
+If we convert 10000 objects to and from XML in a loop (one at a time) these are the results:

 ```bash
 Testing 10000 with Bad util